Real Estate Email Address Ideas and Recommendations

 In many cases, your marketing pieces, videos, or yard signs might have your old email and can cost $100s, $1000s, or $10,000s to order new ones.

-Picking the right email that you have control of out of the gate is critical in real estate.
+Picking an email that you control out of the gate is critical in real estate.

 Set Up Your Own Email